manfromth3m0oN/manfromth3m0on/README.md

 I'm Max, a student developer from Sussex UK.

-My most compitent langage is python but im also learning:
+My most competent langage is python but im also learning:
 * Golang
 * Rust
 * C